 The Transpose command applies only to characters and numbers within stories.
 It cannot move InCopy note anchors, tables, spaces, or other nonprinting characters.
 You cannot use Transpose in a locked story.

 When you’re editing text, it’s often useful to see nonprinting characters, such as spaces, tabs, and paragraph symbols.
 These characters are visible only in a document window; they won’t output or print.

-In InDesign documents, a master page is a kind of template that applies to multiple pages.
+In InDesign documents, a parent page is a kind of template that applies to multiple pages.
 Master pages typically specify only common layout elements that appear on all pages of the document, such as the margins, page numbers, headers, and footers.
-You can use InCopy to edit the text on an InDesign master page if the text is a linked file.
+You can use InCopy to edit the text on an InDesign parent page if the text is a linked file.
 However, you cannot change any of the frame attributes controlled by the master, and you cannot edit master-page text from any other (regular) pages in the document.

-If you can’t click an insertion point into a nonlocked text frame on a regular page, that text might be on a master page.
+If you can’t click an insertion point into a nonlocked text frame on a regular page, that text might be on a parent page.
 Check with the person who set up the frames and with your design team.

 You can undo or redo up to several hundred of the most recent actions.
 The exact number of actions you can undo is limited by the amount of RAM available and the kinds of actions you have performed.
 The record of recent actions is erased when you save, close, quit, or exit, so they can no longer be undone.
 You can also cancel an operation before it completes, or revert to a previously saved version.

 To undo the most recent change, choose Edit > Undo [action].
 (You cannot undo certain actions, such as scrolling.)